 When St Patrick's day rolls around, your home is already decked in green.
 But it could be even greener.
 Shamrocks look wonderful hanging from a Christmas tree decked in gold and silver to celebrate everyone's favorite Irish holiday.
-Green white and orange are Ireland's colors so a green-and-silver tree is perfect with a splash of gold garland to really make the colors pop.
+Green white and orange are Ireland's colors so a green-and-silver tree is perfect with a splash of garland to really make the colors pop.

 Then bring out all your favorite St Patrick's decorations.
 Place a pot of gold next to or under your tree with a decorative rainbow of scarves leading to it - and nestle a few chocolate gold coins into the boughs.
 If you have leprechauns, place them jauntily in the tree for decoration or humor.

 Everyone loves an Easter tree.
 In fact, Easter is the second most popular holiday for Christmas tree style decoration as we celebrate the return of Spring.
 This time, take your tree into the realms of pastel colors and hidden eggs.
 Bunny decorations are the height of style and adorability in an Easter tree, while plastic easter eggs filled with treats are the perfect ornaments to hang or nestle in the branches.

 April is also home to the US Earth Day, a time just to celebrate trees!
 Earth day is a wonderful opportunity to fill your tree with flowers and blue ornaments.
 You can even choose living ornaments or representations of plants within ornamental shells.
 Wrap your tree in a drop garland to represent the earth's oceans.
 Decorate the base with a garden of smaller plants and nestle a few plants and leaf-sprays into the branches.